arcilli/investsuite-api-docs/docs/common_scenarios/cash_movements.md

 **1. Notify InvestSuite on successful deposit**

-Call `POST /events/deposit/` to send a notification when your customer has tranferred cash into their cash account and the transaction is settled on your end.
+Call `POST /events/deposit/` to send a notification when your customer has transferred cash into their cash account and the transaction is settled on your end.

 === "HTTP"

     ```HTTP
     POST /events/deposit/ HTTP/1.1
     Host: api.sandbox.investsuite.com
     Content-Type: application/json